 Said I’ll always be a friend,

-took an oath I’m gonna stick it out til the end.
+Took an oath I’m gonna stick it out till the end.

 So we’re sticking this out and giving this guy a second chance.